Welcome to “Fully Relative”

 The observed changes in mass and inertia of objects deduced from the supernovae data give a prediction for the change in clock-rate over time.
 This means that a signal from a stable clock will actually increase in frequency over time.
 Observation of the change would require an earlier signal to be delayed and then compared with the current signal.
 This is now possible by comparing returned signals sent to distant spacecraft.

 The revised theory appears to allow all of the remarkably successful predictions of General Relativity to be reproduced while removing the need for dark energy, dark matter and cosmological inflation.
-Moreover, it appears consistent with Quantum Mechanics and with the Standard Model of particle physics.
+Moreover, it appears consistent with Quantum Mechanics and with the Standard Model of particle physics (download Seven New Lessons on Physics).
 The behaviour of all objects becomes fully relative – the velocity and difficulty of accelerating objects (inertia) becomes dependent on the magnitude (stored energy), distance (with a 1/r dependence), and direction of all other objects.